 A participant may direct the Trustee to invest any portion of his or her elective contributions, catch-up contributions, matching contributions, Qualified Non-Elective contributions and rollover contributions in available investment options.
 Available investment options may change at any time.
-Participant investment options at January 31, 2015, include a variety of common/collective trusts; myRetirement Funds, which consist of mutual funds and common/collective trusts; an International Equity Fund, which consists of mutual funds and common/collective trusts; a Small Mid Cap Growth Equity Fund, which consists of common/collective trusts; and a Bond Fund, which consists of common/collective trusts; and a Bond Fund, which consists of common/collective trusts.
-The myRetirement Funds are a series of customized investment options created solely for Plan participants by the Retirement Plans Committee and are commonly known as target retirement date funds.
+Participant investment options at January 31, 2015, include a variety of common/collective trusts; myRetirement Funds, which consist of mutual funds and common/collective trusts; an International Equity Fund, which consists of mutual funds and common/collective trusts; a Small Mid Cap Value Equity Fund, which consists of common/collective trusts; a Small Mid Cap Growth Equity Fund, which consists of common/collective trusts; a Large Cap Value Equity Fund, which consists of common/collective trusts; a Large Cap Growth Equity Fund, which consists of common/collective trusts; a Real Assets Fund, which consists of common/collective trusts; a Real Assets Fund, which consists of customized investment options created solely for Plan participants by the Retirement Plans Committee and are commonly known as target retirement date funds.
 Participants may change their selections at any time.

-A participant may direct the Trustee to invest any portion of his or her Profit Sharing contributions in available investment options including Walmart common stock or any of the investment options for elective contributions described previously.
+A participant may direct the Trustee to invest any portion of his or her Profit Sharing contributions in available investment options, including Walmart common stock, or any of the investment options for elective contributions described previously.